arzingy/Home_Sales/README.md

 The code can be found in the [`Home_Sales.ipynb`](Home_Sales.ipynb) file.

+Partitioned files are not included in this repository to reduce storage requirements.
+If needed, they can be regenerated using the provided scripts.

 ## Results and Runtime Comparisons
 The runtimes for the query calculating average home price per "view" rating (≥ $350,000) were as follows: